Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 Booleans can be created by either:

-variable, ortrue
+boolean variable, ortrue or

-(called boolean expressions).We have already seen how to declare a boolean
+false (called boolean expressions).We have already seen how to declare a boolean variable in previous crash courses, so let's have

 a look at using boolean or comparison operators to generate boolean expressions.